wking/swc-boot-camps/GoodProgrammingPractice.md

-style guides which specify conventions as to how constants, variables and functions should be named, how code should be indented, what types of code goes where etc. These are designed to help us produce readable code that is understandable by others.
-By conforming to a style guide, we are being consistent, so that once someone has learned the style for a particular language,they can more readily recognise what parts of the code does what, regardless of who wrote the code - providing they conformed to the style guide.
+style guides which specify conventions as to how constants, variables and functions should be named, how code should be indented, what types of code goes where etc. These are designed to help us produce readable code that is understandable by others (and ourselves 6 months from now).
+By conforming to a style guide, we ensure our code is consistent in its presentation with that written by others.
+Once someone has learned the style for a particular language,they can more readily recognise what parts of the code does what, regardless of who wrote the code - providing they conformed to the style guide.

 While code is ultimately destined to be processed by a computer, it is humans that spend a significant amount of time reading and writing it, and your time is more valuable than computer time, so anything that makes the job of reading and writing code easier is a good thing!

-Now, we run our script to see that it still works.
+Now, we run our script to see that it still works after our changes.

-## Convert into functions
+## Modularise into functions

 Our program consists of two main parts, that which does the computation, and that which plots the results.
 We can pull out the